 Bonnieville is a tiny city located in the state of Kentucky.
 With a population of 276 people and just one neighborhood, Bonnieville is the 368th largest community in Kentucky.

-Because occupations involving physical labor dominate the local economy, Bonnieville is generally considered to be a blue-collar town.
-48.15% of the Bonnieville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Bonnieville is a blue-collar town, with 48.15% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Bonnieville is a city of service providers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Bonnieville who work in food service (19.75%), office and administrative support (6.17%), and management occupations (6.17%).

 Also of interest is that Bonnieville has more people living here who work in computers and math than 95% of the places in the US.